-It is easy to travel to Tuscany from the UK by train.
+Travelling across Europe by train is an increasingly popular choice - and it is not difficult to travel to Tuscany from the UK by train.
 Leaving from London's St Pancras International (or the Folkestone stop) for Paris, then taking a TGV to either Turin or Milan.
 From these two cities you can easily travel onwards into Italy, to Florence, Rome, Venice, Pisa or anywhere in Italy.

 Travelling by train takes longer than flying, it's true - but is in many ways a much more pleasant experience; you can enjoy fabulous meals in Paris, stop off at cities along the way (Turin in particular is an often overlooked gem) and even enjoy a good meal on the trains themselves.

 We have now travelled this way as a family a few times, including with a one and half year old toddler - it is eminently doable and feels like a return to a civilised tempo.
 It is also a green option as trains emit far less carbon than flying.
 For more information on travelling via Plane, Train or automobile, have a look at our page: How to have a Green Holiday - and if you decide you'd prefer to drive - with an efficient car and four passengers it is comparable to the train - have a look at Driving down to Italy.

 There are a number of routes from London to Tuscany by train: our favourite is based on London to Turin - from Turin you can either continue by train to Pisa or Florence or even hire a car and drive down along the riviera.

 Getting from London to Italy by train is fast and easy - but there is no direct train from London to Tuscany.
 There are however services leaving from London St Pancras Eurostar and arriving at Firenze Santa Maria Novella via Paris Nord, Paris Gare De Lyon and Torino - Porta Susa.
 The journey, including transfers, takes approximately 12h 52m.